 But then I started to become frustrated… Having multiple freezers full of important frozen food that can easily be lost in a power outage or mechanical failure….
 Long summer days of labor-intensive canning and heavy shelves/boxes of jars that can easily be broken or if too cold, freeze.

-While dehydrating helped make things more safely shelf stable, it lacked in quality, taste and variety.
+While dehydrating helped make things more food safely shelf stable, it lacked in quality, taste and variety.
 Not to mention learning that much of the nutrition of food was being lost with both canning and dehydrating.

 Then I learned that there is another option for food preservation at home, Freeze Drying.

-Why is Freeze Drying the Best Way to Preserve Food?
+Is Freeze Drying the Best Way to Preserve Food?

 Previously, freeze drying technology wasn’t practical for the home.
 Not only was freeze drying equipment extremely large and complicated, it was obscenely expensive at $30,000!